School of Journalism Student Retention and Graduation Report - 2025

 Introductory note:

 The school adopted its first assessment plan in 1999.
 We have continued to update our assessment plan since its inception.
 The goal is to figure out whether students are leaving the program prepared for the workplace and competent in the school’s 12 core student learning outcomes, which are based on ACEJMC’s 10 Professional Values and Competencies.
 Students, parents, and the public must know that their tax and tuition dollars are making a difference.
 The school employs quantitative and qualitative assessment indicators, both direct and indirect, of student learning (see the assessment plan).
 Below are some of the indicators of the school’s performance.
-If you have any questions or suggestions, please let us know!

 1. Enrollment declined slightly